LuisDev912/frontend-practices/README.md

 - `shopping-list` -> Folder of the third project.
 - `card-generator` -> Folder of the fourth project.
 - `rock-paper-scissors` -> Folder of the fifth project.
+- `school-simulator` -> Folder of the sixth project.
 ---

 ## Tecnologies used in the repository